Articles | Volume 20, issue 5

 Short summary

-Concave coast act as funnel, concentrating storm waters and leading to higher storm surges (SS), while convex coast redistribute waters, reducing surges.
-Study uses the ADCIRC model to simulate peak surges (PS) for different cyclone tracks, showing how coastline geometry, landfall location, and cyclone angle influence PS.
-Cyclones passing near concave coasts without landfall can still cause high SS, highlighting vulnerability in these regions.
+Concave coasts act as funnels, concentrating storm waters and leading to higher storm surges (SSs); convex coasts redistribute waters, reducing surges.
+We use the ADCIRC model to simulate peak surges (PSs) for different cyclone tracks, showing how coastline geometry, landfall location, and cyclone angle influence PSs.
+Cyclones passing near concave coasts without landfall can still cause high SSs, highlighting vulnerability in these regions.
 This insight aids in assessing coastal flood risks.

 Stefania A. Ciliberti, Enrique Alvarez Fanjul, Jay Pearlman, Kirsten Wilmer-Becker, Pierre Bahurel, Fabrice Ardhuin, Alain Arnaud, Mike Bell, Segolene Berthou, Laurent Bertino, Arthur Capet, Eric Chassignet, Stefano Ciavatta, Mauro Cirano, Emanuela Clementi, Gianpiero Cossarini, Gianpaolo Coro, Stuart Corney, Fraser Davidson, Marie Drevillon, Yann Drillet, Renaud Dussurget, Ghada El Serafy, Katja Fennel, Marcos Garcia Sotillo, Patrick Heimbach, Fabrice Hernandez, Patrick Hogan, Ibrahim Hoteit, Sudheer Joseph, Simon Josey, Pierre-Yves Le Traon, Simone Libralato, Marco Mancini, Pascal Matte, Angelique Melet, Yasumasa Miyazawa, Andrew M. Moore, Antonio Novellino, Andrew Porter, Heather Regan, Laia Romero, Andreas Schiller, John Siddorn, Joanna Staneva, Cecile Thomas-Courcoux, Marina Tonani, Jose Maria Garcia-Valdecasas, Jennifer Veitch, Karina von Schuckmann, Liying Wan, John Wilkin, and Romane Zufic